 Alfonso Sánchez-Tabernero also reviewed the actions of the University of Navarra in the face of the pandemic: "We understood very early on that the crisis required us to clarify our priorities: first, we decided to protect the health of our employees and students, and to maintain jobs; then, we decided to continue carrying out our work with the highest possible quality, in very complex conditions; and finally, we wanted to face the pandemic with an outlook of solidarity, with the idea of helping the most vulnerable people".

-With these clear principles in mind, the rector emphasized, the campus was closed very early, teleworking was promoted and face-to-face teaching was transformed into online teaching in a weekend.
-"During the confinement, 24,000 teaching hours were taught and 68,000 exams were taken non-face-to-face.
-The Clinic treated 1,600 patients with covid-19, and in Madrid the number of ICU places available tripled and a 95% recovery rate for hospitalized patients was achieved," he recalled.
+With these clear principles, as stressed by President, the campus was closed very early, teleworking was promoted and teaching was transformed - in a weekend - from face-to-face to online.
+"During the confinement, 24,000 teaching hours were taught and 68,000 exams were administered non-face-to-face.
+The Clinic treated 1,600 patients with covid-19, and in Madrid, issue tripled the number of ICU places available and achieved a 95% recovery rate for hospitalized patients," he recalled.

 Professor Sánchez-Tabernero thanked the employees, both of the teaching centers and of the Clinic, for their commitment during these months, which constitutes "the second pillar of the University's action in the face of covid-19".

 He also highlighted the economic effort of the academic center, which has increased its scholarship allocation to alleviate the negative impact of the pandemic on many families.
-"With the help of many benefactors - many of them former students - the resources allocated to scholarships have grown from 4.5 million euros to 6.5 million.
-This increase has allowed us to increase the number of students who will receive some kind of financial support from the University this year from 2,000 to 3,000," he explained.
+"With the financial aid of many benefactors - many of them alumni- the resources allocated to scholarships have grown from 4.5 million euros to 6.5 million. subject This increase has allowed us to increase the number of students who will receive financial support from the University this year from 2,000 to 3,000," he explained.

 A unique academic event

-The opening began with a mass officiated by Mons.
+The opening ceremony began with a Mass officiated by Mons.
 Francisco Pérez, Archbishop of Pamplona.
-This was followed by the academic ceremony in the Aula Magna, in a very unique way due to the special situation we are living in.
-For the first time in the history of the University it did not begin with the traditional academic parade and the attendance was reduced to the members of the Plenary of the Governing Board and the highest authorities of Navarre.
+This was followed by the academic ceremony at classroom Magna, in a very unique way due to the special status we experienced.
+For the first time in the history of the University it did not begin with the traditional academic parade and the attendance was reduced to the members of the plenary session of the Executive Council of the board Government and the highest authorities of Navarre.
 However, it was broadcast live via streaming for the entire university community.

-In addition to the rector's speech, the secretary general, Jesús María Ezponda, who was taking up his post for the first time, read his report, and the inaugural lecture, entitled "Past, present and future of structural analysis and design", was given by Eduardo Bayo, professor at the School of Architecture.
-The professor of Mechanics of Continuous Media and Theory of Structures made a historical tour of structural design from the Mesopotamian and Egyptian civilizations to the present day, when structural analysis concerns all engineering and architecture.
+What was not missing, in addition to the speech of President, was the reading of the report by University Secretary, Jesús María Ezponda, who was making his debut in his position; and the inaugural lecture, entitled "Past, present and future of the analysis and design of Structures", which was given at position by the professor of School of Architecture Eduardo Bayo.
+The Full Professor of Mechanics of Continuous Media and Theory of Structures made a historical tour of the structural design from Mesopotamian and Egyptian civilizations to the present day, when structural analysis concerns all engineering and architecture.

 In his review, he recalled that "structure is a common denominator in many fundamental elements that surround us, such as a bridge, a dam, a pedestrian walkway, a building, a vehicle or an airplane".
-Thus, he recounted the great progress made in the design of structures in the 20th century, with the development of reinforced concrete, the improvement of the joints in laminated steel structures (which made it possible to erect such emblematic constructions as the Golden Gate Bridge or the Empire State Building, in 1937 and 1931, respectively) and the ideation of the Finite Element Method, thanks to the appearance of computers.
+Thus, he recounted the great advance experienced by the design of Structures in the 20th century, with the development of reinforced concrete, the improvement of the joints in the Structures of laminated steel (which made it possible to erect such emblematic constructions as the Golden Gate Bridge or the Empire State Building, in 1937 and 1931, respectively) and the ideation of the Finite Element Method, thanks to the appearance of computers.